kubernetes/website/content/en/blog/_posts/2024-08-22-Fine-grained-SupplementalGroups-control/index.md

 You can see `Strict` policy can exclude group `50000` from `groups`!

-Thus, enforcing `SupplementalGroupsPolicy=Merge` by some policy engines helps preventing the implicit supplementary groups in a Pod (note: actually, this is not enough because container with strong priviledge/capability can change its process identity.
+Thus, enforcing `SupplementalGroupsPolicy=Merge` by some policy engines helps preventing the implicit supplementary groups in a Pod.

+{{<note>}}
+Actually, this is not enough because container with strong priviledge/capability can change its process identity.
 Please see the following section for details).
+{{</note>}}

 ## Attached process identity in Pod status